Malaria – Diagnosis, Symptoms, and Treatment

 Malaria is usually caused by the parasites Plasmodium falciparum or Plasmodium vivax.
 These parasites are most often transmitted by the bite of a female Anopheles mosquito.
 These mosquitoes are most active between sunset and sunrise.
 Other forms of transmission are exceedingly uncommon and may include blood transfusion, sharing needs in drug users, and organ transplantation.

-Once the parasite enters the blood stream, it invades liver cells and rapidly divides.
-Eventually, liver cells (hepatocytes) rupture and the numerous parasites are released into the circulation.
-This leads to parasite invasion of red blood cells, which eventually break down resulting in anemia (hemolytic anemia).
+Once the parasite enters the bloodstream, it invades liver cells and rapidly divides.
+Eventually, liver cells (hepatocytes) rupture, and the numerous parasites are released into the circulation.
+This leads to parasite invasion of red blood cells, breaking them down, resulting in anemia (hemolytic anemia).